aob3/demo/README.md

-# Demo for rh - q1 - problem solving
+# Poblem solving demo and related files

 Demo: sample app using containers for django and mysql